 And which have been used for anesthesia in humans and animals.

-In contrast, MXE is a much more recently developed substance, which has been specifically used as a recreational drug.
+In contrast, the MXE drug is a much more recently developed substance, which has been specifically used as a recreational drug.

 MXE differs from ketamine on a molecular level.

-Initial reports indicate that, despite its semi-legal status, MXE has longer-lasting and more intense effects than ketamine.
+Initial reports indicate that, despite its semi-legal status, it has a longer-lasting and more intense effect than ketamine.

-There have not been any formal studies to demonstrate exactly how MXE works.
+There have not been any formal studies to demonstrate exactly how it works.